 If you plan on driving to Canada or renting a car when you're here, educate yourself on some of the basic rules of the road.

-For the most part, driving in Canada is very similar to driving in the United States, but there are some overall differences (especially in that speed is measured in kilometres per hour, not miles per hour) as well as some provincial rules of the road that vary (e.g., no right-hand turn on a red in Quebec).
+For the most part, driving in Canada is very similar to driving in the United States, but there are some overall differences (especially in that speed is measured in kilometers per hour, not miles per hour) as well as some provincial rules of the road that vary (e.g., no right-hand turn on a red in Quebec).

 Driving Requirements in Canada